Discover the essence of your story or an experience using the ancient Japanese art of Haiku.

 By the middle of April, it was clear that it would be beneficial to continue talking about what everyone was going through with the enormous changes and adjustments brought on by COVID.

-The unique piece is that each line is written by a different person so every Haiku has three authors!
-Each week, we write a multi-stanza Haiku called a Ku-Ren.
-Some of these poetic nuggets are funny, others thoughtful, and all reflect how collectively we’re experiencing and processing these very strange times.
-It’s awesome how such a small group of words can be bring such comfort.
+The unique aspect of what we do is that each line is written by a different person so every Haiku has three authors!
+These multi-stanza collaborative Haiku, called Ku-Ren, are poetic nuggets that are sometimes funny, other times thoughtful, but always reflect how collectively we’re experiencing and processing these very strange times.

-I turned the first month of collaborative COVID Haiku into art that was shown at the Corona Crafted Art Show in September 2020.
-In January, three of our Haiku about navigating the pandemic went up on bus stop shelters around Pittsburgh thanks to Awesome Pittsburgh.
+I turned the first month of collaborative COVID Haiku into art that was shown at the Corona Crafted Art Show in September 2020 and in January of 2021, three of our Haiku about navigating the pandemic went up on bus stop shelters around Pittsburgh thanks to Awesome Pittsburgh.
 These were followed by two more thanks to support from a GoFund me campaign.
 We also won Best Art Gallery at Pittsburgh Fringe in 2021 for our collection.

 The violence against people of color and the BLM movement are often topics of conversation during Haiku Ninja Collective conversations.
 We honestly share our thoughts, feelings, vulnerabilities and fears with each other and transform them into Haiku.

 In February 2021, the national non-profit Art Against Racism put out a call for artwork to include their gallery exhibition of BLM inspired art.
 Using an original acrylic painting, staci created a collage of the Haiku written by the Collective on the subject and submitted our work.